Users & User Groups

 Overview

-An Administrator can make changes to a User Group or delete a User Group from the system.
-A User Group organizes system users into specific groups based on their organizational role (e.g., Employee, Management, etc.).
-Adding users to a User Group allows an Administrator to assign multiple users within a User Group to a Role by assigning the User Group to a Role instead of manually assigning a Role to each user.
+An Administrator can make changes to a user group or delete a user group.
+A user group organizes users into specific groups based on their organizational role (e.g., Employee, Management, etc.).
+Adding users to a user group allows an Administrator to assign multiple users within a user group to a role by assigning the user group to a role instead of manually assigning a role to each user.

 User Account Requirements